alanqrwang/alanqrwang.github.io/readinglist.md

 *12 Rules for Life*, Jordan Peterson
 *The Selfish Gene*, Richard Dawkins
-*The Lily of the Field and the Bird of the Air*, Soren Kierkegaard
+*The Lily of the Field and the Bird of the Air*, Soren Kierkegaard *Deep Work*, Cal Newport
+*The Denial of Death*, Ernest Becker
+*Explaining Postmodernism*, Stephen Hicks
+*Maps of Meaning: The Architecture of Belief*, Jordan Peterson
+*A Brief History of Time*, Stephen Hawking
+*Sapiens: A Brief History of Humankind*, Yuval Noah Harari

 ## 2019:
 *Jane Eyre*, Emma Bronte